 3.07 Change of Status for Day Students

-Day students wishing to become boarding students may request to do so by submitting a letter to the dean of students and the director of admissions on or before January 31 for the upcoming school year.
-The letter should state the reason for the request and must be signed by both the student and their parent(s) or guardians(s).
-Those students wishing to become boarding students are encouraged to speak with their parents, the director of residential life, and the director of admissions to discuss boarding life and the expectations and responsibilities associated with becoming a boarding student.
-Students who submit applications by February 1 will be notified of decisions as soon as possible, but no later than March 10.
+Day students wishing to become boarding students may request to do so by submitting a letter to the dean of students and the director of enrollment management on or before January 31 for the upcoming school year.
+The letter should state the reason for the request and must be signed by both the student and their parent(s)/guardian(s).
+Those students wishing to become boarding students are encouraged to speak with their parents, the director of residential life, and the dean of students to discuss boarding life and the expectations and responsibilities associated with becoming a boarding student.
+Students who submit applications by January 31 will be notified of decisions as soon as possible, but no later than March 10.
 Late applications will be considered, although notification will not occur until mid to late April.

 3.08 Chapels, Community Assemblies, and Community Dinners